Find Your Ally

 Search for an Ally

-Associate Professor, Multicultural Studies Librarian, Instruction Coordinator- University of Nebraska-Lincoln
+Associate Professor, Multicultural Studies Librarian, Coordinator of User Experience - University of Nebraska-Lincoln

 I'm currently an academic librarian but have worked in public and special libraries.
 Each experience was different and helped me find what type I prefer to work in.
 I'm an accidental librarian, it wasn't on my radar until someone suggested it.
 Librarianship is the most flexible and diverse profession you'll never hear about.
 There is something for everyone.